-- Provide a modified course description exactly as it would appear in the Academic Calendar.
-Forms will be returned to the unit for amendment where course descriptions are incomplete. - See Section V B above (pages 7-8) for information on the format of, and information to be included in, the course description. - See Appendix II for examples of course descriptions.
+- Provide a modified course description as it would appear in the Academic Calendar.
+Forms will be returned to the unit for amendment where course descriptions are incomplete. - See Section V B above for information on the format of, and information to be included in, the course description. - See page 14 for examples of course descriptions.